Michael Pernick, voting rights lawyer, to seek Kaminsky's Senate seat

 Republicans have not named a candidate yet.

-Pernick grew up in Nassau County and earned a law degree at New York University.
-Before joining the NAACP, he worked in a private law firm.
+Pernick grew up in Nassau County and earned a law degree at New York University.who worked at a private law firm before joining the NAACP Legal Defense Fund, which he has left to run for office.
 He was appointed to the county ethics board in 2017